-You’ll get through the setup experience on a Windows 7 computer and reach the desktop in about ten minutes without multiple restarts.
+You’ll get through the Windows 7 setup experience and reach the desktop in about ten minutes without multiple restarts.
 Your first experience focuses on getting the PC running and on a network.
 After completing the setup experience, the desktop feels organized and clean.
-Computer manufacturers can customize the experience in logical places.

 Faster Initial Setup Experience

-You’ll quickly get through the friendly Windows 7 setup experience in about 10 minutes without restarting your computer several times.
 In Windows 7, WinSAT – the tool that assesses the hardware performance of your PC – no longer runs during setup, shaving minutes off the overall time to set up your computer.
-Finally, the thank you page in the initial setup experience will no longer require action from you, but will simply show you progress for setting up the desktop.
-After setup, you’ll have opportunities to personalize your experience and change things like glass color, login screen background, sounds, and rotating desktop backgrounds.
+Tasks that aren’t vital to getting you set up and connected to a network have been removed.
+After setup, you’ll have opportunities to personalize your experience and change things like glass color, login screen background, sounds, and desktop background slideshows.